Dabrytskaya/dabrytskaya.github.io/README.md

-## Welcome to Personal Site of Katia Dabrytskaa
+## Welcome to Personal Site of Katia Dabrytskaya

 It`s a Web-page for Pre-course of Katia's Personal Project